 The Filter widget requires that a data source be set for each filter that you add.
 You can set actions for a Filter widget to interact with other widgets, such as zooming to the selected feature on a map in a Map widget.
 Each filter can be turned on or off by end users to control the visibility of features.
-When you configure multiple filters for this widget, you can specify whether all enabled filters must be true to show the data or if any can be true to show the data.
+When you configure multiple filters for this widget, you can specify whether all enabled filters must be true to show the data or whether any can be true to show the data.

 The Filter widget includes the following settings:

 New filter—Create a filter by selecting a data source and adding expressions.
-The Create new filter panel that opens includes the following properties:
+The Create new filter panel that appears includes the following properties:

 Data—Select the data that you want to filter.
 You can only select one data source per filter.
 Feature layers, feature layers in selected web maps, data views, and feature service URLs are supported.
-You can choose the associated data views listed in the drop-down list if there is any.
+You can choose the associated data views listed in the drop-down list if there are any.